 or Student Affairs Division, Faculty of Medicine 0853-20-2093

-Areas in red are the areas under a state of emergency.
-If an area is declared to be under a state of emergency during the applicable period, the area is designated as a Special Alert Infection Area immediately after the declaration.
+Areas in red are the areas under a state of emergency or stricter containment measures.
+If an area is declared to be the said area during the applicable period, the area is designated as a Special Alert Infection Area immediately after the declaration.
 (The dates in parenthesis in the table indicate when an area is designated as a Special Alert Infection Area.

 |Special Alert Infection Area|